 The finalised Liaoyuan thermal energy storage.
 The tank can store and deliver 1188 MWh of thermal energy, which is used to supply district heating.

-For industrial processes, thermal energy storage allows saving waste energy, for later re-introduction into the system when needed.
+For industrial processes, thermal energy storage allows saving waste energy, for later reintroduction into the system when needed.
 This reduces the need for auxiliary equipment to re-generate energy that has already been produced at an earlier stage.
-For combined heat and power plants, thermal storage allows closing the time-gap between demand of district heating and electricity.
+For combined heat and power plants, thermal storage allows closing the time-gap between production and use of district heating and electricity.
 Heat generated at specific hours of the day, as by-product of electricity production, can be stored and used later when district heating demand rises.

 Meeting the designed capacity of the thermal energy storage